xoxfaby/Warframe-Guides/_guides/Arbitrations/Frames/Wisp.md

 Stack up [Arcane Power Ramp] by using 2 and 3
 Use an operator ability to trigger [Molt Vigor]
 Get energy orb
-Put down a health mote
+Put down a haste mote
 Get energy orb
-Place another [Nidus Specter][Specters] and wait for it to tether you so you get the [Archon Intensify] bonus strength DD with operator for Madurai Sling strength
+DD with operator for Madurai Sling strength
 Use an operator ability to trigger [Molt Vigor]
-Put down a haste mote
+Put down a health mote

 After Mote Setup repeat this:
 DD with operator for Madurai Sling strength